ethereum-optimism/optimism-tutorial/ecosystem/attestation-station/contract-access/README.md

 ## Prerequisites

 - You have [Node.js](https://nodejs.org/en/) running on your computer, as well as [yarn](https://classic.yarnpkg.com/lang/en/).
-- There is network connectivity to a provider on the Optimism Goerli network, and to the npm package registry.
+- There is network connectivity to a provider on the OP Goerli network, and to the npm package registry.

 ## Setup